DataFire/Integrations/integrations/generated/callfire/README.md

     * items `string`
   * lastModified `integer`: The time when a given resource was updated, formatted in unix time milliseconds (read only).
 Example: 1473781817000 for Sat, 05 Jan 1985 14:03:37 GMT
   * localTimeRestriction [LocalTimeRestriction](#localtimerestriction)
-  * maxActive `integer`: Sets a maximum number of calls to be dialed by Callfire at once
+  * maxActive `integer`: Sets a maximum number of calls to be dialed by CallFire at once
   * maxActiveTransfers `integer`: A maximum number of active transfers
   * name `string`: A name of a broadcast
   * recipients `array`: Recipients of a call broadcast, can be either existing contacts or a new ones